Tennis: Top seed Tsitsipas overcomes Kukushkin challenge to win Marseille Open

 Tsitsipas then won three games in a row to race to a 6-5 lead and was one game away from winning the title before Kukushkin enforced a tiebreak.

-The tiebreak went with serve until Tsitsipas broke Kukushkin at the 11th point to set up the win and take home the title, his second after he won the Stockholm Open in October last year.
+The tiebreak went with serve until Tsitsipas broke Kukushkin at the 11th point to set up the win on serve and take home the title, his second after he won the Stockholm Open in October last year.

 Reporting by Rohith Nair in Bengaluru; Editing by Christian Radnedge